 Of course, other resources are also used along with Exploring Countries and Cultures.
-The basic package includes the teacher’s manual, Parent/Teacher Supplement, and student sheets.
-There are also other items such as an imitation passport, God Speaks Numanggang, Hero Tales, Window on the World, Children's Atlas of God's World, Maps and Globes, Geography from A to Z, Properties of Ecosystems, Living World Encyclopedia (Usborne), A World of Art, and a number of read-aloud books.
-In the teacher’s manual, there is also a list of optional recommended books to enrich topics addressed within each week’s lesson.
+The package includes the teacher’s manual, Parent/Teacher Supplement, and student sheets.
+There are also other items such as an imitation passport, God Speaks Numanggang, Hero Tales, Window on the World, Children's Atlas of God's World, Geography from A to Z, Properties of Ecosystems, Living World Encyclopedia (Usborne), A World of Art, and a number of read-aloud books.
+In the teacher’s manual, there is also a list of optional, recommended books to enrich the topics addressed within each week’s lesson.

 Seventh and eighth graders have additional coursework scheduled in the lesson plans.
 You will need to purchase the 7th-8th Grade Supplement if you are teaching older students.

 Creation to the Greeks

-The outline for this study follows the Old Testament, beginning with Creation and continuing through the rebuilding of Jerusalem after the exile (book of Nehemiah).
-Following the biblical timeline, students also learn about ancient Mesopotamia; Egypt; the Babylonian kingdom; early North American cultures; other ancient cultures of the Middle East such as the Canaanites, Hittites and Philistines; Assyria; Greece (including some Greek mythology); India (including a brief study of Hinduism and Buddhism); early Russians; Phoenicians; and the Persian empire, culminating with Alexander the Great.
-Celebrating Biblical Feasts is used to incorporate study and celebration of the Old Testament biblical feasts.
+The outline for this study follows the Old Testament, beginning with creation and continuing through the rebuilding of Jerusalem after the exile (book of Nehemiah).
+Following the biblical timeline, students also learn about ancient Mesopotamia; Egypt; the Babylonian kingdom; early North American cultures; other ancient cultures of the Middle East such as those of the Canaanites, Hittites, Philistines, Phoenicians, Assyrians.
+They study ancient Greece (including some Greek mythology), India (including a brief study of Hinduism and Buddhism), early Russia; and the Persian empire, culminating with exploits of Alexander the Great.
+Celebrating Biblical Feasts is used to incorporate the study and celebration of the Old Testament biblical feasts.

 Some of the core books, such as Streams of Civilization Vol. 1, are significantly more challenging than those used for Exploring Countries.
-The lesson plans help you navigate through the resources, specifying some readings for all ages and others only for older students.
+The lesson plans help you navigate through the resources, specifying some reading for all ages and other reading only for older students.

-Examples of resources in the basic package are Usborne Encyclopedia: World History from Ancient to Modern Times, The Trojan Horse: How the Greeks Won the War, Dinosaurs of Eden, Pyramids, Science in the Beginning, and English from the Roots Up, plus read-aloud books such as Aesop's Fables for Children and The Tanglewoods' Secret.
+Examples of resources in the package are Usborne Encyclopedia: World History from Ancient to Modern Times, The Trojan Horse: How the Greeks Won the War, Dinosaurs of Eden, Pyramids, Science in the Beginning, and English from the Roots Up, plus read-aloud books such as Aesop's Fables for Children and The Tanglewoods' Secret.